 Pregnancy weight gain puts a strain on your back, even if you stay within the range recommended by your obstetrician.
-Because nine months is a short period of time to gain the 20 lbs. of an average pregnancy, the back typically does not have enough time to adjust to the extra weight.
+Because nine months is a short period to gain the 20 lbs. of an average pregnancy, the back typically does not have enough time to adjust to the extra weight.

 Muscle Strain, Hormonal Changes